 Before calling for assistance or service, please check "Troubleshooting" on pages 20-21.
 It may save you the cost of a service call.
 If you still need help, follow the instructions below.

 1. If you need assistance ...

-Call our Consumer Assistance Center telephone number.
+Call our toll-free number.
 Dial toll-free from anywhere in the U.S.A.: